shigos/DoIKnowYou/README.md

 ![Courteney_Cox_35355_16220](https://user-images.githubusercontent.com/76585249/132271101-043c2685-bf25-48ee-8fc5-2d445753b153.jpeg)![Alice_Krige_89438_40707](https://user-images.githubusercontent.com/76585249/132271110-ec2be154-00cb-451f-919e-723f572c94b6.jpeg)

 A distribution of the counts of images are shown in the graph below.
+The distribution of the images are displayed with a sligtht skew

 ![eda](https://user-images.githubusercontent.com/76585249/132273176-7ffc12e5-14a7-4400-9b6c-846658a62a88.png)